-Proposed subsection (f)(2) clarifies that, notwithstanding subsection (b)(1), after the issuance of an annual cultivation license, that cultivation license shall be considered the cultivation licensee's Original Cultivation License for the purposes of this section.
+The Department proposes readoption of subsection (f)(2), which clarifies that, notwithstanding subsection (b)(1), after the issuance of an annual cultivation license, that cultivation license shall be considered the cultivation licensee's Original Cultivation License for the purposes of this section.
 This is necessary because it makes clear to licensees that by pursuing annual licensure for a maximum canopy size of their choosing, they would be able to revert back to that larger cultivation license type at a subsequent renewal period.

-Proposed subsection (g) clarifies that the section does not apply to certain cultivation licenses, including nursery licenses and processor licenses.
+The Department proposes readoption of subsection (g), which clarifies that the section does not apply to certain cultivation licenses, including nursery licenses and processor licenses.
 The Department determined it was necessary to clarify that nursery and processor licenses do not qualify for a Reduced-Size License under this section because such licensees do not have a mature plant canopy to reduce in size.

-Proposed subsection (h) specifies that a cultivation license placed in Limited Operations Status pursuant to section 15020.1 shall not be changed to a Reduced-Size Cultivation License during the same license term.
+The Department proposes readoption of subsection (h), which specifies that a cultivation license placed in Limited Operations Status pursuant to section 15020.1 shall not be changed to a Reduced-Size Cultivation License during the same license term.
 The Department determined it was necessary to clarify that cultivation licensees may request to either place a cultivation license in limited operations status or change an Original Cultivation License to a Reduced-Size Cultivation License, but not both.
 The Department determined that a restriction on the types of changes that can be made in the same renewal period is necessary because the Department has determined that adjusting the size of a mature plant canopy through a cultivation license type change is incompatible with the application of a limited operations status in the Department's online license system; in limited operations status, there is no mature plant canopy to reduce.